SnowConvert: Function References for Teradata¶

 TIMESTAMP_TZ

-The date to get the day of the week from.
+The input date used to determine the day of the week.

 Returns¶